OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Related Work

-Several methods have been proposed for hand mesh recovery from temporal sequence data~\cite{liu2021semi,hasson20_handobjectconsist,seqhand,deformer,vibe,tcmr}.
-Hasson \etal~\cite{hasson20_handobjectconsist} leverage the optical flow of nearby frames to constrain the motion of hands and objects by photometric supervision.
+Several methods have been proposed for hand mesh recovery from temporal sequence data~\cite{liu2021semi,hasson20_handobjectconsist,seqhand,deformer,vibe,tcmr}. {RGB2Hands~\cite{wang2020rgb2hands} proposed a real-time hand tracking approach that utilizes both segmentation and depth prediction to enhance performance.} Hasson \etal~\cite{hasson20_handobjectconsist} leverage the optical flow of nearby frames to constrain the motion of hands and objects by photometric supervision.
 SeqHAND~\cite{seqhand} incorporates the convolution-LSTM layer to capture the sequential relationship between consecutive hand poses.
 Deformer~\cite{deformer} proposes a novel dynamic fusion module that explicitly deforms nearby frames with clear hand visibility for robust hand pose estimation from temporal input.
 VIBE~\cite{vibe} and TCMR~\cite{tcmr} utilize the recurrent neural network to produce temporally consistent motion.

 However, these methods rely solely on sequence data.
-Our approach introduces a Spatio-Temporal Interaction Reasoning (SIR) module, enabling our method to not only recover accurate two-hand interacting meshes from single-frame input but also produce smooth and stable 4D hand recovery from occluded and motion-blurred temporal input.
+Our approach introduces a 4D Interaction Reasoning (FIR) module, enabling our method to not only recover accurate two-hand interacting meshes from single-frame input but also produce smooth and stable 4D hand recovery from occluded and motion-blurred temporal input.